-The Office's primary means of ensuring affordability for the middle class is the weight of affordability in the scoring criteria established in this proposal.
+The Office's primary means of ensuring affordability is the weight of affordability in the scoring criteria established in this proposal.
 Affordability will comprise 20% of the scoring criteria the Office will use to evaluate proposals to serve a location under the BEAD program.
-In addition to these requirements, the Office of Broadband adopts the following recommendations and requirements below to promote affordability for the middle class.
+Under the scoring criterion, the lowest total cost service package of gigabit symmetrical service will receive full credit.
+More expensive packages receive a percentage of points reflective of their percent distance from the lowest cost package.